Meet Four People Who Deserve to be Honored

 - Dale Kempter, a long-time music teacher

 - John Milne, APS superintendent for more than 40 years

 - Janet Montoya Schoeppner, a "teacher's teacher"

 A wall has been constructed at the APS administration building to recognize these honorees.
 Each year, the Foundation plans to add to that place of pride.

-The first members of the Hall of Honor also will be recognized at a new event – the Gold Bar Gala -- on April 21, 2017 at Sandia Resort.
-The Foundation also will honor the 2017 class of Selfless Seniors, key community contributors and its first class of the Best in Class – some of our most effective grant-winners who’ve done wonderful things with the funds the community has provided to their classrooms and schools.
+The first members of the Hall of Honor were recognized at a new event – the Gold Bar Gala -- on April 21, 2017 at Sandia Resort.

 Credited with reviving elementary school art and music after devastating budget cuts, Kahn was critical to a Fine Arts renaissance at APS.
 She helped create community partnerships that supported Fine Arts and was the driving force behind programs such as Art in the Open, the Metro Show, the Focus Show, Art Is Elementary, the Elementary Honor Choir and A is for Art!

 A graduate of Highland High School and the University of New Mexico, her galvanizing accomplishment was creating an elementary school fine arts program that included art and music.
 In 1996, the program started with the hiring of 22 certified art and music teachers.
 By the time she retired in 2012, APS had more than 100 art and music teachers.